 Facilitator - Tokyo, Japan

 Dr. Komisarof earned his B.A. from Brown University in the United States, his M.A. in Intercultural Communication from Antioch University, and his PhD from International Christian University (ICU) in Public Administration with a focus on intercultural communication in business.
 He has passed the first level of the Japanese proficiency test, was a certified Japanese teacher in the United States, and completed Keio University's Program in Advanced Japanese Studies as a Rotary International Ambassadorial Scholar.
-He is the author of over 40 publications and two books, On the Front Lines of Forging a Global Society: Japanese and American Coworkers in Japan (2011), as well as At Home Abroad: The Contemporary Western Experience in Japan (2012).
+He is the author of over 40 publications and three books, including On the Front Lines of Forging a Global Society: Japanese and American Coworkers in Japan (2011), as well as At Home Abroad: The Contemporary Western Experience in Japan (2012).
 Professor Komisarof’s research has led him to spend years interviewing and surveying businesspeople, as well as analyzing which practices work best to create positive intercultural communication and multicultural team effectiveness in the workplace.